SpatialCrafter: Unleashing the Imagination of Video Diffusion Models for Scene Reconstruction from Limited Observations: Method

 \section{Method}

 This section begins by explaining our camera-controlled video generation model (Section~\ref{sec:video_gen}), which employs ray embeddings for precise pose control.
 Then, we describe how to use epipolar geometry constraints to enhance 3D consistency in the video frames.
 Next, we introduce ourscene reconstruction pipeline (Section~\ref{sec:scene_recon}), which aims to perform stable 3D reconstruction based on the generated video latents.
-These innovations collectively improve the accuracy and consistency of 3D reconstructions from generated video.